 If you’re anything like me, you love tying your own flies.
 But focusing on those tiny details can be hard work on the eyes.
 That’s why every fly tier needs a good magnifying glass to hand at all times!
 This useful tool can make all the difference when it comes to tying neat, precise flies (and avoiding eye strain!)

-There are a few things to look out for when you’re buying a magnifier for fly tying .
+There are a few things to look out for when you’re buying a magnifier for your fly tying kit .
 In this section, we’ll quickly summarize the most important factors you should look out for, so you get the best magnifying glass for tying flies!

 You’ll find that there are several different types of magnifiers on the market.
 Which type you should go for depends on how you use it and whether you need to be hands-free.
 You can choose from a headband magnifier or styles that can clip onto your hat or glasses.